You are here

 We encourage juniors to be independent and able to take responsibility for themselves.
 Parents are very welcome to come and watch sessions, and they are absolutely encouraged to attend races to support.
 However, parents are NOT permitted to get involved with any club sessions and are expected to stay off the landing stages at both sessions and races, unless specifically asked by the coaches.
-Juniors are expected to rig and prepare their own boats, with the coaches' support- parents are expected to support from a distance.
+Juniors are expected to rig and prepare their own boats, with the coaches' support.
+We do however strongly encourage parents to attend races and social events.

 We expect those racing seriously (i.e. those who will compete in races other than those run on the Isis by OURCs) to race in club kit.
 The minimum requirement will be a Falcon RCC all-in-one.
 A kit order will be organised regularly throughout the season, which will result in bulk order discounts, so please do not order customised items before it has been advertised.

-What happens if we want to start racing?
+What happens if I want to start racing?

 If you visit the racing page, you will find everything you will need to know about racing for Falcon.